Alcohol and Digoxin: Can You Take Them Together?

 What should you do?

-Watch for warning signs of digoxin toxicity: nausea, vomiting, loss of appetite, blurred or yellow-green tinged vision, halos around lights, confusion, palpitations, very slow heart rate, or dizziness.
-Any of these in the setting of recent alcohol use deserves urgent medical attention, ideally including a digoxin level and electrolyte panel.
+After drinking: Watch for nausea, vomiting, loss of appetite, blurred or yellow-green-tinged vision, halos around lights, confusion, palpitations, a very slow heartbeat, or dizziness.
+Any of these after drinking deserves prompt medical attention, ideally with a digoxin level and an electrolyte panel.
+If you develop a sudden irregular or racing heartbeat, do not assume digoxin will quietly fix it — get evaluated.

 Which specific products are affected?